IBM/aspera-cli/docs/README.erb.md

 ### Faspex 5: Admin: Unlock user

-To unlock a user, you can de-activate and then re-activate the user:
+To unlock a user, you can deactivate and then re-activate the user:

 ```bash
 <%=cmd%> faspex5 admin accounts modify %name:some.user@example.com @json:'{"account_activated":false}'